tuxfoo/python-jellyfin-script/README.md

 This script can shuffle a wholelist and create a new one from it.
 All you will have to do is remember the one of the last songs you listened to resume where you left off.

+# Update albums with Genre's from musicbrainz

+There is a option to update albums with the genre's from musicbrainz, by default a genre must have at least 2 votes.
+It will add genre's from both the album release group and the artist.